markwkiehl/particle_integration_guide_blynk/README.md

 ![alt text](https://github.com/markwkiehl/particle_integration_guide_blynk/raw/a4f6f5beb63fc93c58233c2adb3fe6d357ca5d01/particle_device_blueprint%20(9).png "New Integration")

-Note that the firmware will pass the unique BLYNK_AUTH_TOKEN defined for each device to the Particle webhook as the variable ‘{{t}}’. &nbsp; This allows each device to call the same webhook, at the expense of increasing the cellular payload for each transmission by 32 bytes. &nbsp; You can learn more about Particle webhooks by visiting this [documentation link](https://docs.particle.io/reference/cloud-apis/webhooks/).
+You can learn more about Particle webhooks by visiting this [documentation link](https://docs.particle.io/reference/cloud-apis/webhooks/).

 ## 4. Generate a Particle Access Token
 The Blynk webhook will need a Particle access token in order to make a Particle HTTP API call to the Particle cloud function. &nbsp;